aasanov/check-for-updates/README.md

 # check-for-updates
-This playbook will check for available updates from the YUM.
+This playbook will check for available updates from the script.